Blitz on sweet treats sees slow start

 PHE said it still represented a good start, although it expected faster progress in the coming years.

+On average, the public consume more than twice as much sugar as is recommended.

-Chief executive Duncan Selbie said: "Tackling the obesity crisis needs the whole food industry to step up, in particular those businesses that have as yet taken little or no action."
+PHE chief executive Duncan Selbie said: "Tackling the obesity crisis needs the whole food industry to step up, in particular those businesses that have as yet taken little or no action."

 - Sugar targets set for cakes and chocolate